lemonce/lemonce.net/source/footer/blog/compare-selenium-selectors.md

 C)	With sizzle selector’s further enhancement on CSS selector, the object location based on element content can properly solve the object element location problems in Selenium.
 The improved CSS selector and xpath selector can achieve direct element location inside iframes. (see more in Lemonce vs Selenium:Iframe Element Testing)
 D)	Selector Intelligent Identification:
 When multiple selectors are used in testing codes to describe different elements, lemonCase2 compiler will compare characteristics of different selectors with regular expression matching, and then achieve intelligent identifications for different selectors.
-This method will make language grammar more simple and concise with no necessary to work in the way like Selenium grammar to add some identification symbols ( such as By.cssSelector()，By.xpath() etc.) to differentiate different selectors.
+This method will make language grammar more simple and concise with no necessary to work in the way like Selenium grammar to add some identification symbols ( such as By.cssSelector(),By.xpath() etc.) to differentiate different selectors.
 Here are some examples

 click "#gbw";  //click an element selected by CSS selector click"[@id='gbw']";  // click an element selected by xpath selector